 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☒ No ☐
+Yes 🗵 No 🗖

 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ☒ No ☐
+Yes ⊠ No □

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulat contained, to the best of Registrant's knowledge, in definitive proxy or information statements inc K or any amendment to this Form 10-K. \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated company or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated company" in Rule 12b-2 of the Exchange Act. • • · · · · · · · · · · · · · · · · · · · aller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to with any new or revised financial accounting standards provided pursuant to Section 13(a) of the E on period for comply ing Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Y es □ No ⊠ The aggregate market value of the voting stock of the registrant held by non-affiliates as of June 30, 2017 was \$7,3 02,297,923.
-Indicate the number of shares outstanding of each of the Registrant's classes of common st tock, as of the latest pra cticable date: Class Outstanding at January 31, 2018 Common Stock, \$1 par value 254,673,473 DOCUMENTS INCORPORATED BY REFERENCE Portions of the following document are incorporated herein by reference: Document Part of Form 10-K in whi ch Incorporated Xerox Corporation Notice of 2018 Annual Meeting of Shareholders and Proxy Statement (to be filed no later than 120 days after the close of the fiscal year covered by this report on Form 10-K) III
+Indicate by check mark if disclosure of delinquent filers pursuant to Item herein, and will not be contained, to the best of Registrant's knowledge, in de incorporated by reference in Part III of this Form 10-K or any amendment to t efinitive proxy or information statements Indicate by check mark whether the registrant is a large accelerated filer filer, a smaller reporting company or an emerging growth company.
+See "accelerated filer," "smaller reporting company" and "emerging growth compa definitions of "large accelerated filer," ller reporting If an emerging growth company, indicate by check mark if the registrant transition period for complying with any new or revised financial accounting s 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant is a shell company (as defi Yes $\hfill\Box$ No $\boxtimes$ ned in Rule 12b-2 of the Exchange Act).
+The aggregate market value of the voting stock of the registrant held by \$7,302,297,923. non-affiliates as of June 30, 2017 was Indicate the number of shares outstanding of each of the Registrant's clapracticable date: asses of common stock, as of the latest Class tstanding at January 31, 2018 Common Stock, \$1 par value 254,673,473 DOCUMENTS INCORPORATED BY REFERENCE Portions of the following document are incorporated herein by reference: Document Part of Form 10-K in which Incorporated Xerox Corporation Notice of 2018 Annual Meeting of Shareholders and Proxy Statement (to be filed no later than 120 days after the close of the fiscal year covered by this report on Form 10-K) III